MarkoPapic/AspNetCoreSecurityHeaders/README.md

 #### report-to Directive

-You can add the [reporting group](https://w3c.github.io/reporting/) for your Content Security policy by calling the `AddReportingGroup(Action<ReportGroupOptions> optionsAction)` method of the `CspOptionsBuilder`:
+You can add the [reporting group](https://w3c.github.io/reporting/) for your Content Security Policy by calling the `AddReportingGroup(Action<ReportGroupOptions> optionsAction)` method of the `CspOptionsBuilder`:

 ```cs
 app.UseCsp(x => {